fractastical/ar/README.md

 Lite Nu is Nu stripped down to the bare minimum:

-  * "01 ac.rkt" is the Nu compiler for Arc
+  * "01 nu.rkt" is the Nu compiler for Arc
   * "arc.arc" is copied unmodified from Arc 3.1
   * "repl.arc" implements a REPL
   * "arc" is an executable that will load the above three files in order